Contact Us for a Free Consultation (213) 542-0979

 Our Los Angeles criminal defense lawyers will take a closer look at these sex crime laws below.

-Important Information About the Charge of Pimping & Pandering Charges in Los Angeles
+Important Information About Pimping & Pandering Charges

-This is an interesting charge because as long as it doesn't involve a minor, it has a bunch of things that you normally wouldn't think when it comes to a serious sex crime, for example:
+This is an interesting charge because as long as it doesn't involve a minor, it has a bunch of things that you usually wouldn't think when it comes to a serious sex crime, for example:

-So, you'd much rather go to prison on a sentence like this, than go to county jail because you're going to end up serving less time.
+So, you'd much rather go to prison on a sentence like this than go to county jail because you're going to end up serving less time.
 So, that's the important thing you need to know about it.

 Another thing you need to figure out when you're talking about pimping is that prosecutors are very nasty about this, and usually, you are going to get a prison sentence if they can prove the case against you.

-These so-called Romeo pimps have a fighting chance to stay out of prison, especially if they don't have a criminal record, they've never been involved before and a lot of times what I've seen in Los Angeles and the San Fernando Valley, particularly on Sepulveda Boulevard, where these people are being charged with pimping and pandering is that the police are entrapping them and getting them involved.
+These so-called Romeo pimps have a fighting chance to stay out of prison, especially if they don't have a criminal record, they've never been involved before, and a lot of times, what I've seen in Los Angeles and the San Fernando Valley, particularly on Sepulveda Boulevard, where these people are being charged with pimping and pandering is that the police are entrapping them and getting them involved.

-Undercover Female Police Officers
+Can Police Use Undercover Female Police Officers?

-The next thing you know, somehow the undercover female police officer makes that into a pimping and pandering charge.
+The next thing you know, somehow, the undercover female police officer makes that into a pimping and pandering charge.

-This is a much more serious charge than a particular individual wants to have because if you get hit with a pimping charge, you're usually looking at a minimum of three years in prison.
+This is a much more severe charge than a particular individual wants to have because if you get hit with a pimping charge, you're usually looking at a minimum of three years in prison.

 Pimping and pandering are straight felony offenses under California law that carries a maximum penalty of 6 years in state prison plus fines and fees.
-When the victim is a minor, then the maximum penalty increases to 8 years in state prison.
+When the victim is a minor, the maximum penalty increases to 8 years in state prison.

 There are several related California crimes for pimping and pandering, including: